• Skip to primary navigation

 Classic Irish Coffee Recipe

-If you make this tasty pressure cooker corned beef and cabbage recipe, please leave a comment with a star rating below.
-I’d like to know how you liked it!
+If you make this tasty Instant Pot corned beef and cabbage recipe, let me know!
+Just leave a comment and a star rating below.
+I'd like to know how you liked it!

 pink button with the words follow my pinterest board